 How to check:

-💡 Example: If AI generates a blog section that sounds polished, run it through a plagiarism checker.
+💡 Example: If AI generates a blog section that sounds polished, run it through a free plagiarism checker.
 If parts are too close to existing articles, rewrite in your own words or replace them with your insights.

 AI can summarize facts, but it can’t create truly original ideas or bring in real-world experience.
 Readers (and search engines) value fresh insights, case studies, and personal expertise.